teymzz/spoova/README.md

 ### SPOOVA FRAME
 Spoova is a PHP Framework that uses a Window-View-Model (WVM) pattern that is built upon MVC architecture.
-It uses a 3-Logic pattern to determine how routes are controlled or managed.
+The WVM is a 3-Logic pattern that determine how routes are resolved.
 Other features include inbuilt live server, inbuilt template engine, Reusable components, Static Resource Handler, ORM (beta) and FileManager tool.

 ##### INSTALLATION